 DON’T LET INVASIVE SPECIES HITCH A RIDE

 You must follow the rules when boating and fishing in Montana’s lakes and rivers in order to protect our waters from invasive species.
-Follow the three vital steps of Clean, Drain, Dry, and stop for mandatory watercraft inspections at designated inspection stations.
+Visitors bringing watercraft from out of state can read more about how to protect Montana’s waters, including mandatory watercraft inspections and Clean.
+Drain.
+Dry. protocols.

 DON’T MOVE FIREWOOD